 The model described here depends on teaching staff who can facilitate reflective dialogue, curate knowledge across cohorts, and participate in iterative curriculum redesign.
 That is a specific professional competence that is not automatically present in a conservatoire staffed primarily by performing musicians.
 The training and support structures needed to develop it are an open question this paper does not fully answer.

 The curriculum is also not portable as-is.
-The RAPP Lab model emerged in a specific institutional context — HfMT Köln, specific partner network, specific funding structure, specific cohort of students.
-The four outcomes and the general pedagogical logic may transfer; the specific formats will need adaptation.
-Any institution that tries to implement this without going through at least one cycle of their own iterative development is likely to end up with a checklist version of something that works only when it is a living process.
+The RAPP Lab model emerged in a specific institutional context — HfMT Köln, specific partner network, specific funding structure and specific cohorts.
+The four themes and the general pedagogical logic are hypotheses for transfer, not established portable outcomes.
+Other institutions would need to adapt and evaluate the formats in their own context.

 And the technology keeps moving.
 LoLa is a mature platform but the ecosystem around it — network configurations, operating system support, hardware lifecycles — changes faster than curriculum documentation.
-Building responsiveness into the curriculum itself, rather than treating it as a fixed syllabus, is the structural answer.
-Easier to recommend than to institutionalise.
+Building responsiveness into the curriculum itself, rather than treating it as a fixed syllabus, is our design recommendation.
+It remains to be evaluated.

 References